 - Check the competition application details to verify if the competition accepts "PDFs of Official Transcripts," PDFs of "UBC Academic History" or "Official UBC Transcripts."

-- If the competition requires that you order official transcripts, you'll be required to do that online as per the first link provided.
+- If the competition requires that you order official transcripts, you'll be required to do that online as per this link from above.